onestepcreative/Devly/README.md

 Minimized number of queries running on install, making Devly fast

-Helpers clean default Wordpress ugliness, making Devly fast & secure
+Helpers clean default Wordpress ugliness, making Devly even more secure

 You can easily add custom meta boxes, Devly is easily customizeable

-Devly is a work in progress, currently focus on speed enhancements
+Devly is a work in progress, currently focusing on speed enhancements